Rainier-PS/Invitation-Template/README.md

 ## Features

+- **No Coding Required** Customize everything through a simple JSON file no programming knowledge needed
 - **Full-page Scrolling**: Smooth transitions between event sections.
 - **Dynamic Content**: All event details are managed in `event.json`.
 - **Integrated RSVP**: Easy integration with Tally.so or other form providers.